 On 30 March 2011, he was one of the first three recipients of the Mikhail Gorbachev award for “The Man Who Changed the World”, at the inaugural awards ceremony held in London.
 The other recipients were Evans Wadongo for solar power development and anti-poverty work in Africa, and media mogul Ted Turner.

-He has married twice First to Jane Northcote.
-He remarried Nancy in 1990.
+He has married twice – first to Jane Northcote.
+He married for a second time – Nancy in 1990.
 They have three children.

 Tim Berners-Lee: Inventor of the World Wide Web